 HONESTY AND ETHICS: Although study groups and other forms of intellectual interaction outside of class are strongly encouraged, each student is expected to produce independent written work on exams, reading summaries, and bibliographies.
 In particular, discussion/sharing of reading summaries and exam answers is not allowed.
-Copying the published abstract of an article is considered plagiarism; each annotation should be in your own words as your own original work.
+Copying the published abstract of an article or text from the readings guide is plagiarism; each annotation should be in your own words as your own original work.
 The same rules of conduct and ethics apply to at-home assignments as to in-class exams.
-The minimal penalty for using someone else's reading summary is the loss of 15% of the course grade.
-The penalty for collaboration or copying on an exam is a failing course grade.
+The minimal penalty for using someone else's reading summary is the loss of 15% of the entire course grade.
+The penalty for collaboration or copying on an exam is a failing course grade (E).